OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/PARSIQ/parsiq.md

 ---
-title: "Get blockchain data with PARSIQ"
+title: "Quickstart: PARSIQ (blockchain data API & SDK)"
 description: "Learn how to use PARSIQ API and SDK to get Arbitrum data"
 author: Ivan-Ivanitskiy
 sme: Ivan-Ivanitskiy